GIScience/gis-training-resource-center/_sources/content/Module_3/en_qgis_georeferencing.md

 ```

 13. Once you have added enough points, click on ![](/fig/3.36_start_georef.png) `Start Georeferencing`.
 QGIS will use the Points you added to transform the image into a georeferenced image, where every pixel has GPS coordinates ascribed to it.
-14. You can close the georefencer window.
-Decide wether you want to save the GPC points in a file.
+14. You can close the Georefencer window.
+Decide whether you want to save the GPC points in a file.
 If you are not sure if your georeferencing accuracy was precise enough, save the GPC points so you don't have to do all the work again.
 15. Congratulations, the georeferenced map will now appear as a raster layer in your QGIS-project